Advancing climate justice and community resilience by centering beauty in the built environment.

 - Beauty in the built environment and refugee self-reliance (Policy brief), 2023

-At present, Neumark continues to collaborate with Stephanie Acker and is also continuing to develop two bodies of artwork: one focuses on wellness and the cultivation of joy as a radical practice; the other addresses environmental trauma and climate justice; their artwork has been exhibited most recently in South Korea and Switzerland.
+At present, Neumark continues to collaborate with Stephanie Acker and continues developing two bodies of artwork: one focuses on wellness and the cultivation of joy as a radical practice; the other addresses environmental trauma and climate justice.
+Their artwork has been exhibited most recently in South Korea and Switzerland, where their scholarly pursuits inform their artistic projects.
+Throughout their work, Neumark is guided by an unwavering belief that beauty in the built environment is not a luxury, but a vital tool for resilience and justice.